Iowa governor signs controversial law shortening early and Election Day voting - KESQ

 “Rather than help Iowans keep food on the table and a roof over their family’s heads, @IAGovernor and Iowa Republicans chose instead to fast-track legislation that stacks the deck in their favor and disenfranchises Iowans,” the tweet said.

-Democratic election attorney Marc Elias similarly called the law “the first major suppression law since the 2020 election” in a tweet and noted that litigation could be forthcoming.
+Democratic election attorney Marc Elias similarly called the law “the first major suppression law since the 2020 election” in a tweet.

+Elias announced Tuesday that litigation has been filed to stop the law from taking effect.

+The complaint on behalf of the League of United Latin American Citizens of Iowa argues that the law burdens Iowans’ right to vote in violation of the Iowa Constitution.
+The lawsuit seeks to block Iowa Secretary of State Paul Pate and Iowa Attorney General Thomas Miller from enforcing and implementing provisions of the law.

 The law is part of a larger effort by GOP legislators across the country — including the battleground states of Georgia and Arizona — to roll back voting access in the wake of the 2020 election.
 The November election saw record numbers of early and mail-in voters, triggering baseless claims of voter fraud from then-President Donald Trump and some of his fellow Republicans and eventually leading to the deadly insurrection on January 6.